SpannerMonkey/SMIndustries/README.md

 # SM_Industries
 This forms an essential part of the following mods.
-SM Armory, SM Marine, SMI MissilesLaunchers, SMI FullSizeMarine, SM AFV's, LargeBoatParts, SM ASW, SM OST and T, SM Stryker, NED
+SM Armory, SM Marine, SMI MissilesLaunchers, SMI FullSizeMarine, SM AFV's, LargeBoatParts pack, SM Old School Turrets and Tanks, SM Stryker Aerospace and armory, NED
 SM Mods localisation , Category creation and PaintShop for all SM Managed and owned KSP mods

 To use in combination with any of the forenamed KSP Mods place one (1) copy of the SMIndustries folder withing your GameData folder.